тавтай морилно уу

-Ger one of the Mongolian greatest heritage from our ancestors, has long history tracing from earlier centuries.
+Ger one of the Mongolian greatest heritage from our ancestors, has a long history tracing from earlier centuries.
 In this period, obviously Mongolians ger structure gets changed, developed and it is keeping its own features today.

-A Ger (also known as yurt) is the most suitable dwelling in extreme weather and nomadic way of life of Mongolians.
+A Ger (also known as a yurt) is the most suitable dwelling in extreme weather and nomadic way of life of Mongolians.
 A Ger consists of felt covers, wooden columns, and a round window at the top, thin wooden poles and floor, wall (wooden lattice attached together with animal hide, ropes) and easy to collapse.
 Accordance with the nomadic lifestyle, gers are portable and they are easy to assemble or disassemble, that makes them the most convenient portable homes in the world.

 Most of ger materials are made of animal felt- sheep wool, ropes- camel or

 sheep wool, horse or yaks' tail, and of course wood.

 Eighty-eight separate wooden poles each measuring around 1.5 meters are used for the ger frame, with just two central columns supporting the entire structure.